-This week, to celebrate our April birthdays, Courtney and I traveled to Colorado to enjoy a little vacation.
+This week, I traveled to Colorado to enjoy a little vacation.
 Even though it snowed most of the time we were there, I was excited to see Colorado for the first time and connect with friends, vegan noms and activities located in the Rocky Mountain area.
-Here are the places we ended up visiting in Denver and Boulder, Colorado:
+Here are the places I ended up visiting in Denver and Boulder, Colorado:

 Dushanbe Tea House

 1770 13th St. Boulder, CO

 The tea menu and the gorgeous decor are the real reasons to visit Dushanbe Tea House, which is a local treasure.
 They also have several vegan options on their menu, which can be enjoyed alongside a freshly brewed tea or infusion.